genevate/style_guides/design/basic.md

 - Refrain from happy/promotional text - This is filler text that doesn't provide any useful information.
 Instead, get to the point and make each word count.
 Be ruthless in removing extraneous words.

+## Lists

+- Use bullet lists to group related items.
+- Use a space between list items.

 ## Loading